fygar256/general-assembler-axx/README.md

 Pattern files are evaluated from top to bottom, so the one placed first takes precedence.

 In this case, if (1) and (2) were reversed, ld a,(hl) in the assembly line would put (hl) in the value of d, so place LD A,(HL) in the pattern file before LD A,d.
-Place special patterns first and general patterns after.
+Special patterns are placed first, and general patterns are placed last.

 - Floating point

-For example, suppose you have a processor that includes floating point operands, and `MOVF fa,3.14` loads 3.14 into the fa register, with the opcode being 01.
-In this case, the pattern data will be
+For example, suppose there is a processor that includes floating point operands, and MOVF fa,3.14 loads 3.14 into the fa register, with the opcode being 01.
+In this case, the pattern data would be

 ```
 MOVF FA,d 0x01,d>>24,d>>16,d>>8,d
 ```

-If you pass `movf fa,0f3.14` to the assemble line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.
+and if movf fa,0f3.14 is passed to the assemble line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.

--Number notation
+- Number notation

 Prefix binary numbers with '0b'.

 Prefix hexadecimal numbers with '0x'.

-Prefix floating-point float (32bit) with '0f'.
+Prefix floating point float (32bit) with '0f'.

-Prefix floating-point double (float 64bit) with '0d'.
+For floating-point double (float 64bit), please prefix with '0d'.

--Error checking
+・Error check

-Error checking is lax.
+Error check is lax.

-## Version
+Version
 2024/02/21 First published

 2024/07/30 Sorry, there was a bug.